cacheflowe/haxademic/guides/windows-setup-scripted.md

 # Set up Windows 10 for installations

-## Using some .ps1 scripts and fewer manual steps
+We'll use some .ps1 scripts and fewer manual steps

-* Check out the [vanilla guide](./windows-setup.md) for more details.
+* Check out the [vanilla guide](./windows-setup.md) for the older fully-manual process.
+It includes lots of extra/unnecessary info for edge cases that I've seen over the years.

 ## Let's go